pac4j/pac4j/documentation/docs/clients.md

 | `Optional<RedirectionAction> getLogoutAction(CallContext ctx, UserProfile currentProfile, String targetUrl)`      | It returns the redirection action to call the identity provider logout.<br />The logout redirection action computation is done by a [`LogoutActionBuilder`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/logout/LogoutActionBuilder.java)                                                                                                     |
 {:.striped}

-Clients are generally populated with default sub-components: `RedirectionActionBuilder`, `CredentialsExtractor`, `ProfileCreator`, `LogoutActionBuilder`, `LogoutProcessor` and `Authenticator`, except for HTTP clients where the `Authenticator` must be explicitely defined.
+Clients are generally populated with default sub-components: `RedirectionActionBuilder`, `CredentialsExtractor`, `ProfileCreator`, `LogoutActionBuilder`, `LogoutProcessor` and `Authenticator`, except for HTTP clients where the `Authenticator` must be explicitly defined.
 Sub-components can of course be changed for various [customizations](customizations.html).

 ---

 ## 7) The originally requested URL

-The originally requested URL is the URL called before the authenticated process starts: it is restored by the "callback endpoint" after the login process has been completed.
+The originally requested URL is the URL called before the authentication process starts: it is restored by the "callback endpoint" after the login process has been completed.

 It is handled in the `DefaultSecurityLogic` and in the `DefaultCallbackLogic` by the `SavedRequestHandler` component.
 By default, it's the `DefaultSavedRequestHandler` which handles GET and POST requests.